breynisson/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

+The substitution strategy we will use is very simple.
+We will replece each NA with the average value for that interval.
+We will use the averages as is, that is, there will be no casting of the values to integers.
 We make a dataframe where NA's are substituded with the average for that interval.

 ```r